yahoojapan/NGT/python/README-ngtpy.md

 Specify the distance function for the objects.
 - __L1__: L1 distance
 - __L2__: L2 distance (default)
 - __Normalized L2__: Normalized L2 distance.
 The specified data are automatically normalized to be appended to the index.
-It is mainly used for cosine similarity of the quantized graph (NGTQG).
 - __Angle__: Angle distance
 - __Normalized Angle__: Normalized angle distance.
 The specified data are automatically normalized to be appended to the index.
 - __Cosine__: Cosine similarity